 While we often talk about how to create video in your classroom and discuss different ways to use it, we don’t often talk about why you should give video a try.
 So here’s a quick list of 5 reasons we think videos in the classroom are a good idea.

-- Real-world applications.
+Real-world applications.
 Students work harder if they can see the purpose of learning a new skill.
 So though they may be illustrating a poem in your class, students will appreciate that they can apply their new video skills in other ways outside of school.
 Knowing they’re learning a skill that’ll help them build a video for a social media site or develop a desirable job skill to use when they graduate can motivate students focus on their assignment during class.
-You can even integrate a real-world purpose into your assignment, as high school fine arts teacher Tiffany Asha did when she assigned a video portfolio that her photography students could use when applying to schools.
+You can even integrate a real-world purpose into your assignment, such as assigning a video portfolio that art students could use when applying to schools.

 For students, making a video seems like a fun lesson and an outlet for their creativity.
 But like the best lessons, video projects also engage higher-order thinking skills and help students develop — both as individuals capable of problem-solving and as members of a team who can work together to create something extraordinary.